mikamurasaki2/BD_B2019_PING_8/Practice 4/Ракичевич Ива/Task.md

 WHERE Reader.ID = bor.ReaderNR AND EXISTS (

 SELECT * FROM Borrowing WHERE bor.ISBN = Borrowing.ISBN

 AND bor.CopyNumber = Borrowing.CopyNumber

 AND bor.ReturnDate = Borrowi.ReturnDate )

 ## д)

+'''sql

 SELECT DISTINCT LastName, FirstName FROM Reader r